anaved/wp-navedali/_posts/2017-06-23-decorators-in-python.md

 https://gist.github.com/anaved/90b5d05985da5b12eda9072abfccac70#file-simple_decorator2-py

-We can also use helper <a href="https://docs.python.org/2/library/functools.html#functools.wraps">@wraps</a> to give the impression that we are actually calling <em>decoratee2, as below</em>
+We can also use helper <a href="https://docs.python.org/2/library/functools.html#functools.wraps">@wraps</a> to give the impression that we are actually calling <em>decoratee2 by preserving its metadata, as below</em>

 https://gist.github.com/anaved/90b5d05985da5b12eda9072abfccac70#file-simple_decorator3-py